 Mom knew best if she gave you chicken soup for a cold when you were a kid.
 Research suggests that chicken soup contains ingredients with beneficial medicinal value, including an anti-inflammatory mechanism that could help ease cold symptoms such as a stuffy nose, a sore throat and phlegm.

 Luckily, you don’t have to feel under the weather to enjoy this easy chicken and white bean soup recipe.
-Originally from the American Cancer Society’s The Great American Eat-Right Cookbook, the recipe has been adapted by Ursula Ridens, a registered dietitian at Sharp Grossmont Hospital.
+Originally from the American Cancer Society’s The Great American Eat-Right Cookbook, the recipe has been adapted by Ursula Ridens, a registered dietitian nutritionist and certified intuitive eating counselor at Sharp HealthCare.

 “This super simple meal won me over,” says Ridens.
 “I love kicking up recipes with added veggies, herbs, spices and whole grains.
 Not only do they add great flavor, but you get the bonus of boosting anti-inflammatory benefits.”